RhetTbull/osxphotos/README.md

 ```
 Usage: osxphotos help [OPTIONS]

-  query the Photos database using 1 or more search options;  if more than
+  Query the Photos database using 1 or more search options;  if more than
   one option is provided, they are treated as "AND"  (e.g. search for photos
-  matching all options)
+  matching all options).

 Options:
-  --keyword TEXT      search for keyword(s)
+  --keyword TEXT      Search for keyword(s).
-  --person TEXT       search for person(s)
+  --person TEXT       Search for person(s).
-  --album TEXT        search for album(s)
+  --album TEXT        Search for album(s).
-  --uuid TEXT         search for UUID(s)
+  --uuid TEXT         Search for UUID(s).
-  --name TEXT         search for TEXT in name of photo
+  --name TEXT         Search for TEXT in name of photo.
-  --no-name           search for photos with no name
+  --no-name           Search for photos with no name.
-  --description TEXT  search for TEXT in description of photo
+  --description TEXT  Search for TEXT in description of photo.
-  --no-description    search for photos with no description
+  --no-description    Search for photos with no description.
-  -i, --ignore-case   case insensitive search for name or description.
+  -i, --ignore-case   Case insensitive search for name or description.
 Does
-                      not apply to keyword, person, or album
+                      not apply to keyword, person, or album.
+  --edited            Search for photos that have been edited.
+  --external-edit     Search for photos edited in external editor.
-  --favorite          search for photos marked favorite
+  --favorite          Search for photos marked favorite.
-  --not-favorite      search for photos not marked favorite
+  --not-favorite      Search for photos not marked favorite.
-  --hidden            search for photos marked hidden
+  --hidden            Search for photos marked hidden.
-  --not-hidden        search for photos not marked hidden
+  --not-hidden        Search for photos not marked hidden.
-  --missing           search for photos missing from disk
+  --missing           Search for photos missing from disk.
-  --not-missing       search for photos present on disk (e.g. not missing)
+  --not-missing       Search for photos present on disk (e.g. not missing).
   --json              Print output in JSON format
   -h, --help          Show this message and exit.
 ```